campbell-frost/supacrud/README.md

 ### Example

-Run supaCRUD with no options:
+Run supacrud with no options:
 ```bash
 supacrud
 ```